 "Of course, I will," she said instead.

-and came home half an hour later in high spirits.
-"The R and came home nail all noul later in the pastures," he announced.
+R and came home half an hour later in high spirits.
+"The revelry flowers are blooming in the pastures," he announced.

 Kaia bounced to her feet.
 "Really?
 They're a week early this year!"